-- a.
-Have at least 4.5 years' probation experience with the City. - b.
-Not be on sick leave restriction. - c.
-Have obtained a satisfactory or higher score on the employee's most recent performance evaluation.
-The employee must also maintain a satisfactory or higher score on all performance evaluations during participation in the Program. - d.
-Have completed all required training. - e.
-Have no sustained punitive Order to Show Cause in the last two years prior to or during participation in the Program that the employee's supervisor believes the Court should have sustained. - f.
-Have no discipline imposed within two years prior to applying for participation in the Program, and maintain a clean disciplinary record during the participation in the Program. - 136.
-The Appointing Officer may terminate or alter an alternative work schedule at any time for any non-arbitrary or capricious reason, and with at least two (2) weeks' notice to the participating employee except under exigent circumstances or when an employee fails to meet any of the eligibility requirements outlined above.
+- fd.
+Have no discipline imposed within two years prior to applying for participation in the Program, and maintain a clean disciplinary record during the participation in the Program. - The Appointing Officer may terminate or alter an alternative work schedule at any time for any non-arbitrary or capricious reason, and with at least two (2) weeks' notice to the participating employee except under exigent circumstances or when an employee fails to meet any of the eligibility requirements outlined above.